lirmm/waves-core/docs/user_doc/runner/runners.rst

         :width: 90%
         :figclass: thumbnail

-        Execution environment init parameters
+        Computing infrastructure init parameters

     You can set run configuration values such as login/password, destination host, etc... depending of the WAVES adapter you select in previous panel

     .. note::
         You can't set up your environment till you have saved your initial configuration once.

-        On the top left corner, once configured, a button allows you to test your parameters in order to verify if WAVES can actually connect to the execution environment.
+        On the top left corner, once configured, a button allows you to test your parameters in order to verify if WAVES can actually connect to the Computing infrastructure.

     .. hint::
         You can prevent subsequent service(s) to override a value in their own configuration administration page, by checking 'Prevent override' related checkbox